 According to a study by Williams and Salamy in the 70s featured in a Washington Post article, alcohol made the subjects fall asleep faster.
 However, those who consumed more alcohol woke up more frequently during the night.
 They also had a lighter sleep in the second half of the night.

-Timothy Roehrs, a Director of Research in the Sleep Disorders and Research Centre at Detroit’s Henry Ford Health System, confirmed the study’s results by saying, “what alcohol gives, it takes away.”
+Timothy Roehrs, a Director of Research in the Sleep Disorders and Research Centre at Detroit’s Henry Ford Health System, confirmed the study’s results by saying, “What alcohol gives, it takes away.”

 So yes, a little alcohol before bed may promote sleep by increasing adenosine, a brain chemical that accumulates as the body burns energy.
 However, the benefits of alcohol on sleep may be short-lived.
 According to Roehr’s research, drinking for six consecutive days may increase an individual’s alcohol tolerance, and the benefits can quickly wear off.
 Reaching a certain alcohol threshold may make individuals wakeful during the last hours of the night and may worsen sleep quality.